lapwinglabs/blog/hacker-guide-to-setting-up-your-mac.md

 ## dots(1)

 [dots(1)](https://github.com/matthewmueller/dots) is a script I wrote to glue these concepts together.
 It's intended to be the first thing you install on your Mac (or Ubuntu server).
 It has no outside dependencies and works on many different distributions.
-To get the binary, run:
+To get the binary, simply run:

 ```
 (mkdir -p /tmp/dots && cd /tmp/dots && curl -L# https://github.com/matthewmueller/dots/archive/master.tar.gz | tar zx --strip 1 && sh ./install.sh)